turboMaCk/glue/README.md

         }
 ```

-As you can see we've switch from `Glue.simple` constructor to `Glue.poly` one.
+As you can see we've switched from `Glue.simple` constructor to `Glue.poly` one.
 Also type annotation of counter has changed. `a` is now `Msg` instead of `Counter.Msg`.
 This is because view now returns `Html Msg` rather then `Html Counter.Msg`.
 This also means we no longer need to supply `msg` since `Glue.poly` doesn't need it (we actually know this should be identity function).